AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/response-library.md

 ## Manually Add a Question {#manually-add-a-question}

-1. Under Generative AI, click **Assisted responses**.
+1. Under Generative AI, click **[!UICONTROL Assisted responses]**.

    ![](assets/response-library-1.png)

-1. Click the **Response library** tab.
+1. Click the **[!UICONTROL Response library]** tab.

    ![](assets/response-library-2.png)

-1. Click **Add question**.
+1. Click **[!UICONTROL Add question]**.

    ![](assets/response-library-3.png)

 1. Input your question and response.
 Assign a topic and add an optional URL that users can share with visitors.
-Click **Save** when done.
+Click **[!UICONTROL Save]** when done.

    ![](assets/response-library-4.png)

-1. Click refresh and your new question appears at the top with the status of "Processing."
+1. Click refresh and your new question appears at the top with the status of "[!UICONTROL Processing]."

    ![](assets/response-library-5.png)

-1. After a few minutes click again and the status changes to "Approved."
+1. After a few minutes, refresh again and the status changes to "Approved."

    ![](assets/response-library-6.png)